 A.4.1.
-STRATEGY: Field-based support of newly elected officials with death investigations

-Output: Assist field investigations Output: Transfer of knowledge Efficiency: Benefit and productivity of provided support Efficiency: Cost and time required for provided support

-OFFICE OF LAW ENFORCEMENT OFFICERS' TRAINING ACADEMY (714-00)

-1. Comprehensive Mission Statement:
+STRATEGY: Field-based support of newly elected officials with death investigations Output: Assist field investigations Output: Transfer of knowledge Efficiency: Benefit and productivity of provided support Efficiency: Cost and time required for provided support OFFICE OF LAW ENFORCEMENT OFFICERS' TRAINING ACADEMY (714-00) 1.
+Comprehensive Mission Statement:

 Pursuant to Section 45-5-1, M.S.
 Code of 1972, the Mississippi Law Enforcement Officers' Training Academy's (MLEOTA) mission is to protect the domestic tranquility and the public safety of the people of Mississippi by sufficiently training law enforcement officers.
 By ensuring a documented, well-trained law enforcement community, the citizens of the state of Mississippi will have their safety, morals, and general welfare protected.

-MLEOTA is committed to providing basic entry-level, advanced, and in-service training for local and state law enforcement agencies.
-The philosophy of this academy is to offer complete, up-to-date law enforcement training and to deliver that training with professionalism, skill, and effectiveness in a safe environment.

-Statewide Goal #1: To utilize funds most efficiently and effectively while promoting a highly trained law enforcement community in a facility conducive to a learning environment to keep the general populace of Mississippi safe.
+2. Statement of Agency Philosophy MLEOTA is committed to providing basic entry-level, advanced, and in-service training for local and state law enforcement agencies.
+The philosophy of this academy is to offer complete, most up-to-date law enforcement training and to deliver that training with professionalism, skill, and effectiveness.
+3. Relevant Statewide Goals and Benchmarks Statewide Goal #1: To utilize funds most efficiently and effectively while promoting a highly trained law enforcement community in a facility conducive to a learning environment to keep the general populace of Mississippi safe.
+Relevant Benchmarks #1:

-Benchmark #1: